-7 tips for fitting your horse's girth correctly - Horse & Hound
+7 tips for fitting your horse’s girth correctly - Horse & Hound

 “I frequently see girths which have not been cleaned and consequently are rock hard with sharp edges and sides,” says qualified independent saddle fitter Steph Bradley.
 “Care of your girth is so important, particularly when the horse has been clipped, as it lies on such a sensitive area.”

-Don’t miss this week’s issue of Horse & Hound magazine (18 January 2018) for our products special issue
+Don’t miss this week’s issue of Horse & Hound magazine, out tomorrow (17 January 2019) for our products special issue